kghetzke/SimulatedSurveyDashboard/README.md

 Finally, I created the full repository here to highlight a few features of Dash, Pandas, and Py-PPTX that I think are particularly useful for any project managers in agency or business intelligence roles:

 - I wanted to demonstrate how survey-trackers can be transformed into multiple time-series and shared.
 Dash allows data managers to share simple query systems internally and externally; the app I've created is intended partially as a clone of the FRED economic database that allows users to search and query time series data published by the Federal Reserve.
 - I wanted to show how Python can be used to automate deck-creation using custom office templates (here I've only used a few of the default Microsoft templates), allowing for designers to collaborate with developers so an organization can build well designed and branded decks that are also automated and easy to fill with data.
+This project just scratches the surface of what can be done with Python to build a data-to-deck automation pipeline, but hopefully it gives a little taste.